Click Injection Explained: How To Combat Mobile Ad Fraud For High-Quality User Acquisition?

 Click injection fraud will take away the credit from the worthy network and publisher, so you will not be able to make money even if you got an install from your genuine efforts.

-Even if the case of publisher or network that inflicts the fraud is considered, they will be at some loss as well.
+Considering that the publisher or network inflicts the fraud, they will be at some loss as well.
 This is because they will be paying some amount to the fraudster, which otherwise would have been entirely theirs.

 It might appear that you eventually got the intended result (getting app installed) out of the campaign as an advertiser even if it is influenced by the click injection fraud.
 However, it impacts them in multiple ways.
 Firstly, you might end up paying to the network or publisher even if you earned the installation with the organic efforts.
 Moreover, such ad frauds manipulate the campaign performance report.